Quickstart: Create a server-level firewall rule for single and pooled databases using the Azure portal

-By default, access through the SQL Database firewall is enabled for all Azure services.
-Choose OFF on this page to disable for all Azure services.
+By default, access through the SQL Database firewall is disabled for all Azure services.
+Choose ON on this page if you want to enable access for all Azure services.

 Select Save.
 A server-level IP firewall rule is created for your current IP address opening port 1433 on the SQL Database server.

 Close the Firewall settings page.